austinjones/lifeline-rs/README.md

 let _carrier = main_bus.carry_into(&main_bus)?;
 ```

-One note about ownership.
-The `CarryFrom` / `CarryInto` traits do not consume the bus, as `std::convert::From` does.
-But they
-can take Senders/Receivers that are `!Clone`.
-So they do consume resources, and are named `From`/`Into`.

 ## The Service
-The Service takes channels from the Bus, and spawns a tree of tasks (which send & receive messages).
-Returns one or more Lifeline values.
-When the Lifeline is dropped, the task tree is immediately cancelled.
+The Service synchronously takes channels from the Bus, and spawns a tree of async tasks (which send & receive messages).
+When spawned, the service returns one or more Lifeline values.
+When a Lifeline is dropped, the associated task is immediately cancelled.

 It's common for `Service::spawn` to return a Result.
 Taking channel endpoints is a fallible operation.
 This is because, depending on the channel type, the endpoint may not be clonable.
-Lifeline clones endpoints when it can (mpsc::Sender, broadcast::*, and watch::Receiver).
-Other endpoints are taken, removed, and future calls will return an Err.
+Lifeline clones endpoints when it can (`mpsc::Sender`, `broadcast::*`, and `watch::Receiver`).
+Lifeline tries to make this happen as early as possible.

-The structure of `spawn` makes errors occur predictable and early.
-If you get an `Err` on an `mpsc::Receiver`, change it's binding in the bus to `broadcast`.

 ```rust
 use lifeline::{Service, Task};